catseye/ALPACA/README.markdown

 * compile to Javascript
 * compile to legacy Perl
 * option to use pycurses
-* option to halt when playfield comes to a fixed point
+* nontrivial fixpoint detection: if playfield matches any of the last n playfields, then halt
-* option to halt under other, more complex circumstances
+* option to halt under other, even more complex circumstances
+* option to display generation # in divider string
 * tests for diamond inheritance, etc
+* tests for >Moore neighbourhoods